 15. Session Duration – It is the length of time a visitor spends on your site during a visit across multiple pages.

 16. Page depths – This shows how many pages your visitors are visiting per session.
 Are they interested and consuming several pieces of content?

-17. New Leads Generated – It tells the number of leads generated and you use you marketing automation tool and CRM to calculate how many new leads came into your database.
+17. New Leads Generated – It tells the number of leads generated and you use your marketing automation tool and CRM to calculate how many new leads came into your database.

 18. Existing Leads Touched – Again you can use your automation tool to calculate how many existing leads in your database interacted with a piece of content.

 19. Time to Publish – This tells you how long does your team take to move from an idea to a published piece of content.
-This gives analysis about content creation process and your team’s efficiency.
+This gives an analysis of the content creation process and your team’s efficiency.